Moonshine-IDE/Super.Human.Installer/Docs/provisioner-system.md

 ## What is a Provisioner?

-A provisioner is a self-contained package defining a specific server environment.
+A provisioner is a structured project defining a specific server environment.
 It includes:

 *   **Metadata**: Name, type, description, version, author.
 *   **Configuration Fields**: Defines basic and advanced settings exposed in the SHI UI.
 *   **Roles**: Defines software components (like Domino, Traveler) that can be installed.
-*   **Templates**: Base files (like `Hosts.template.yml`, `Vagrantfile.template`) used to generate VM configuration.
+*   **Templates**: Base files (like `Hosts.template.yml`) used to generate VM configuration.
 *   **Scripts/Playbooks**: Ansible playbooks, roles, and other scripts executed by Vagrant during provisioning.

-SHI uses this information to present configuration options to the user and generate the necessary files (`Hosts.yml`, `Vagrantfile`) within a server instance's directory to instruct Vagrant and Ansible.
+SHI uses this information to present configuration options to the user and generate the necessary files (`Hosts.yml`) within a server instance's directory to instruct Vagrant and Ansible.

 ## Provisioner Types